 Bekah is the head coach and site coordinator at our Sigma Duncanville location.
 Today we interviewed her focusing on drowning prevention, mindset and motivation.

 Q: Growing up in the sport of swimming, who was your greatest inspiration, and why?

 A: My dad.
 He was my biggest supporter.
 For years, he would watch all of my practices and go to all of my meets.
 I also had great coaches in age group who never settled for anything but my best every day.

 Q: What does coaching the sport mean to you?

-Q: What is your favorite thing about being around your swimmers and the atmosphere of Sigma?
+Q: What is your favorite thing about your swimmers and coaching?

-Q: If you weren’t a coach, what do you think you’d be doing right now?
+Q: If you didn’t become a coach, what do you think you’d be doing right now?

 A: Definitely pursuing a Registered Dietician certification.
 I love food and learning about how it effects and nourishes our bodies!